-The 2005 summer Treaty fishing season is of critical importance to CRITFC's member tribes.
-The escapement of an estimated 62,400 adult summer Chinook (moderate-high rank) and 70,000 sockeye (moderate rank) will create harvest opportunities that tribal fishers have not realized in the last 40 years.
-As of July 19th, 2005, there were 212 nets in the Zone 6 pools, as follows: 76 (36%) in Bonneville, 48 (23%) in The Dalles, and 88 (42%) in John Day.
+The 2006 summer Treaty fishing season is of critical importance to CRITFC's member tribes.
+The river mouth run size of an estimated 93,000 adult summer Chinook (above normal rank) and 40,000 sockeye (below normal rank) will create harvest opportunities for the tribes under the U.S. v.
+Oregon 2005-2007 Interim Management Agreement.
 Fishers will be exercising their treaty rights by participating in this harvest.
-Many cultural and religious ceremonies and practices will occur with the harvest of these salmon.
+Cultural and religious ceremonies and practices will also occur with the harvest of these salmon.
 During a meeting at CRITFC's Law Enforcement Division in Hood River on September 2, 1999, tribal fishers explained the impacts of unstable pools and pools below full to the Treaty fishery to Colonel Mogren and Lt.
 Colonel Harshbarger.
 The tribal fishers explained that a pool fluctuation of 1.0 foot or more disrupts tribal fishery operations.
 Specific problems include: (1) increased local currents that sweep debris into fishing nets, (2) rapid 1-2 hour drops in water level will lead to entanglement of nets, (3) boat access problems, and (4) nets torn from their anchors.
 Nets and gear are costly to replace.
 Any delays or disruptions to tribal fishing operations caused by the excessive pool fluctuations in Zone 6 negatively impacts tribal incomes, food resources and cultural practices.
 The fishers also stressed to Corps officials that the loss of fishing opportunity during the extremely limited treaty fishery cannot be replaced.
 Much of the tribal fishers' income and food is generated during the brief treaty fishing season, thus, any delays or disruptions to their fishing operations caused by the excessive pool fluctuations in Zone 6 negatively impacts tribal incomes, food resources, and cultural practices.
 Implementing this request will insure that the Federal operating agencies meet their federal trust responsibilities to the Columbia Basin treaty tribes.
-If this SOR cannot be accommodated, CRITFC's member tribes request a detailed written response from the federal operators, with justification, by Friday, July 29th, 2005.
+If this SOR cannot be accommodated, CRITFC's member tribes request a detailed written response from the federal operators, with justification, by Monday, July 3, 2006.